Did Military Shipyards Contain Asbestos?

 While the Navy and other branches of the military used asbestos onboard their ships for insulation, shipyards were primary locations where U.S. veterans encountered it in the workplace.
 Individuals who served may be at a higher risk for developing mesothelioma, according to a few risk factors, including the branch of service, length of service, and occupation during service.

 Many veterans who served at shipyards became affected by asbestos outside of the military.
 Many military jobs lead to opportunities in the civilian sector.
-Veterans commonly performed similar work once leaving the military.
+Veterans commonly performed similar work after leaving the military.
 A wide range of occupations involved working around the fibrous mineral.
 Many positions today still put workers at risk.
 For instance, asbestos-related diseases are higher in certain industries, including:

 - Aviation and auto mechanics